 Today, Westhaven has become a more popular destination other than just a place to park boats.
 There are a lot more stakeholders using Westhaven and wanting to have some say in its on-going operation.

-Westhaven Marina Users Association reviews these changes and presents concerns raised by their members: berth holders, berth renters, waka enthusiasts, model boaters, stand-up Paddle Boarders, local residents, walkers, runners, and anyone who uses the water and its surrounds.
+Westhaven Marina Users Association reviews these changes and presents concerns raised by their members: berth holders, berth renters, dragon boaters, model boaters, stand-up paddle boarders, local residents, walkers, runners, and anyone who uses the water and its surrounds.
 Please become a member of WMUA to voice your views.